-Preheat oven to 340 F (170C) for a conventional oven.
+- Preheat oven to 340 F (170C) for a conventional oven.
 For a convection oven, lower by 20 F or 15 C. Mix matcha with water into a paste.
 Set aside

-Place egg whites in mixing bowl.
-Use a mixer to beat the egg whites until frothy.
+- Place egg whites in mixing bowl.
+Use a mixer or a balloon whisk to beat the egg whites until frothy.
 Just frothy, don't beat it until stiff, we are not making chiffon cake or French macarons 😉

-Add sugar, matcha paste or vanilla extract, melted butter, and flour into the egg whites.
+- Add sugar, vanilla extract, oil, and all the flour/starches into the egg whites.
 Stir just until the flour disappears and the batter is smooth, do not overmix as this will make your cookies chewy and tough.
 The batter is semi-thin and spreadable

-Get your spatula, fortune messages, and a cup or bowl ready near you.
+- Get your spatula, fortune messages, and a cup or bowl ready near you.
 Line your baking sheet with a silicone mat and slip the template that you make (if you make one that is).
-Scoop about 2 teaspoonfuls of the batter and use the back of a spoon and spread it out evenly into about 4-inch circle.
+Scoop about 2 teaspoonfuls of the batter and use the back of a spoon or an offset spatula to spread it out evenly into about a 4-inch circle.
 You don't want it too thick or too thin.
 Too thick and your cookies will be chewy in the middle, too thin and it breaks easily.
 Repeat with another one.
 You have two.
 Remove the template if you use

-- Place this in the oven and set the timer (digital timer if possible) to 5 minutes.
-This is just an estimate time.
-If your cookies are smaller you may need less than 5 minutes.
+- Place this in the oven and set the timer (digital timer if possible) to 9 minutes.
+This is just an estimated time.
+If your cookies are smaller or thinner you may need less than 9 minutes.
 If you see the edge has golden brown color but the middle are still pale, the cookies are ready.
-If they are still pale all over, let them bake maybe an extra 30 seconds to 1 minute and then take a look again
+If they are still pale all over, let them bake maybe an extra 1 minute and then take a look again

-Get them out of the oven and quickly grab an offset spatula and run through the edge to loosen it up and turn the cookie upside down so the smooth side is facing down now.
+- Get them out of the oven and quickly grab an offset spatula and run through the edge to loosen it up and turn the cookie upside down so the smooth side is facing down now.
 Loosely fold it in half to form a semicircle and quickly insert the fortune you've written.
 Place the straight part of the semicircle at the edge of a cup or bowl and gently fold it down to form a fortune cookie shape